-To accommodate timetables that enable all children to access the curriculum, it is not always possible for the whole school to be present at the same time.
-Collective Worship is organised to provide a variety of groupings and will take place in the school hall or an appropriate alternative space, this includes in classrooms, as a live stream or as a video for the class to watch and discuss.
+Due to the size of the school it is not possible for the whole school to be present at the same time.
+Collective Worship is organised to provide a variety of groupings and will take place in the school hall or an appropriate alternative space.
 The Collective Worship Rota will indicate the time the collective worship will take place and the content and approach of each day.
 This may include praise through song and celebration.